 Kate Finley Woodruff

-Rose is involved with academic matters that involve forms: Change of major/college, declaring a major, declaring a minor, permission to study abroad, permission to go over 18 credits, taking a course incomplete, Add/Drop/and Withdrawal, and the Senior Records Check.
-Rose works with issues of academic standing and coordinates the CALS Studies Committee.
-She manages Honors Day in April and degree audits for Commencement.
+Whitney is involved with academic matters that involve forms: Change of major/college, declaring a major, declaring a minor, permission to study abroad, permission to go over 18 credits, taking a course incomplete, Add/Drop/and Withdrawal, and the Senior Records Check.
+Whitney works with issues of academic standing, she coordinates the CALS Studies Committee and she manages degree audits for Commencement.
 Hours: M-F, 8:00 - 4:30 Email: Whitney.Northrop@uvm.edu or call 802-656-0289.

 Student Services Specialist

-Whitney is involved in a wide variety of recruitment and retention efforts with students at CALS.
-She manages several scholarships, events, and updates the College website, catalogue and other marketing materials.
-Whitney manages many events for CALS including Orientation Sessions, Open Houses, Admitted Student Visit Days, Advisor Workshops, and Commencement.
-She is also involved with several UVM projects such as the schedule of courses, course evaluations, phone-a-thons, and the ALANA Student Banquet.
+Hollee is involved in a wide variety of recruitment and retention efforts with students at CALS.
+She manages several scholarships, events, student representatives at CALS and updates the College website, catalogue and other marketing materials.
+Hollee manages many events for CALS including Orientation Sessions, Open Houses, Admitted Student Visit Days, Advisor Workshops and Commencement.
+She is also involved with several UVM projects such as the schedule of courses, course evaluations, phone-a-thons and student banquets.
 Hours: M-F, 8:00 - 4:30 Email: Hollee.Kennison@uvm.edu or call 802-656-2980.

 Where can I find electronic forms?